-Figure 32.
-Public Responses to the Impact of Daily Driving Habits affect the transportation system and how they use it.
+67% of respondents deemed that "Mobility as a Service (Uber/Lyft, Public Transit) would affect the transportation system and how they use it.
 35% felt that "Vehicles Connected to Smart Infrastructure" would affect the transportation system and how they use it.